dhanyamnaik/OS_task/README.md

 Produced: 5
 Consumed: 5

-The exact order may vary because the Producer and Consumer execute concurrently.
+The exact order may vary because the threads run concurrently.

-2️⃣ Matrix Multiplication Using Threads
+2. Matrix Multiplication Using Threads
-📖 Description
+Description

-The second program implements matrix multiplication using Java Threads.
+This program performs multiplication of two 100 x 100 matrices using Java Threads.

-Two matrices of size 100 × 100 are generated and multiplied to produce a third matrix.

-Matrix A → 100 × 100
-Matrix B → 100 × 100
-Matrix C → 100 × 100

-Every element of the result matrix C is calculated by a separate thread.
+Every multiplication result C[i][j] is calculated by a separate thread.

-Since the result matrix contains 100 × 100 = 10,000 elements, the program creates 10,000 threads.

-📌 Problem Statement

-Implement Matrix multiplication of 2 matrices using Threads.
-Minimum 100 rows & 100 columns.
-Every multiplication operation must be on a thread.

-⚙️ How It Works

-First, two 100 × 100 matrices are generated with random values.

-For every position (row, column) of Matrix C, a new MatrixThread is created.

-Each thread calculates one element of Matrix C using the formula:

-C[i][j] = A[i][0] × B[0][j] + A[i][1] × B[1][j] + ... + A[i][99] × B[99][j]

 Therefore:

-One Thread → One Result Matrix Element

-For a 100 × 100 matrix:

-100 × 100 = 10,000 Threads

-The main program uses join() to wait until all threads complete their calculations.

-🧵 Thread Execution

-The MatrixThread class extends the Java Thread class.

-Each thread receives:

-Matrix A
-Matrix B
-Matrix C
-Row number
-Column number
-GUI panel

-The thread calculates its assigned element of Matrix C independently.

-After all threads complete, the program displays:

-Matrix Multiplication Completed!

-🎨 GUI Visualization

-The program uses Java Swing to display the matrix multiplication process visually.

-The GUI displays:

-Matrix A
-Matrix B
-Matrix C (building live)

-A red horizontal marker shows the current row being processed in Matrix A.

-A red vertical marker shows the current column being processed in Matrix B.

-Matrix C is updated as the threads complete their calculations.

-The GUI also displays the current processing row and column.

-Example:

-Processing row: 25 column: 40

-🎬 Matrix Multiplication Animation

-The program provides a live animation of the matrix multiplication process.

-The animation shows Matrix A, Matrix B, and Matrix C while the threads are executing.

-The red row and column indicate the current position being processed, while Matrix C is gradually built during execution.

-The GIF above is the recorded output of the Java Swing matrix multiplication program.

-🖥️ Sample Console Output
+Matrix A = 100 x 100
+Matrix B = 100 x 100
+Result Matrix C = 100 x 100
+Total threads used = 10,000
+Problem Statement

+Implement matrix multiplication of two matrices using Threads.

+Minimum 100 rows and 100 columns
+Every multiplication operation must be performed using a thread Display the matrix multiplication process using a graphical interface Working
+Two 100 x 100 matrices are created.
+Random values are assigned to both matrices.
+A separate MatrixThread is created for every result cell.
+Each thread calculates one element of the result matrix.
+All threads are started.
+join() is used to wait until all threads are completed.
+Java Swing is used to display the matrix multiplication process.
+Matrix Multiplication Formula
+C[i][j] = A[i][0] × B[0][j]
+        + A[i][1] × B[1][j]
+        + ...
+        + A[i][99] × B[99][j]
+Animation

+The program provides a graphical visualization of the matrix multiplication process.

+Matrix A is displayed on the left.
+Matrix B is displayed in the middle.
+Matrix C is displayed on the right.
+The current row and column are highlighted.
+Result values are updated as the threads complete their calculations.

+How to Run

+Make sure all Java files use the same package name, for example task1.

+javac task1/MatrixMultiplication.java task1/MatrixThread.java
+java task1.MatrixMultiplication
+Sample Output
 Matrix A: 100 x 100
 Matrix B: 100 x 100
+Result Matrix C: 100 x 100
 Threads used: 10000
-Matrix Multiplication Completed!

-First 5 x 5 elements of Result Matrix:

-The values of the result matrix are randomly generated, so the exact values will be different each time the program is executed.

-🔹 Concepts Used
-Java Threads
-Multithreading
-Matrix Multiplication
+Matrix multiplication completed.
-Thread Creation
-Thread Execution
-Thread.start()
-Thread.join()
-Thread.sleep()
-Java Swing
-JFrame
-JPanel
-AWT Graphics
-SwingUtilities.invokeLater()
-GUI Visualization
-▶️ How to Run Matrix Multiplication
-Using Eclipse
-Create a Java project.
-Create the package task1.
-Add MatrixMultiplication.java and MatrixThread.java.
-Open MatrixMultiplication.java.
-Run it as a Java Application.
-The matrix multiplication window will appear.
-The animation will show the execution process.
-Using Terminal

-Compile:

-javac task1/MatrixMultiplication.java task1/MatrixThread.java

-Run:

-java task1.MatrixMultiplication

-🛠️ Technologies Used
+Technologies Used
 Java
 Java Threads
 Multithreading